Skip to content

 20 Champions

-The fellowship is open to U.S. residents aged 19-35 with an innovative project idea and the drive to see it through in one of Knight Foundation's investment communities.
-Applicants may be activists, educators, tactical urbanists, designers, artists, entrepreneurs, and more.
+The fellowship is open to U.S. residents aged 18-35 with an innovative project idea and the drive to see it through in one of Knight Foundation's 8 resident communities.
+Applicants may be community activists, educators, tactical urbanists, designers, artists, entrepreneurs, and more.
 We want diverse voices with fresh perspectives, talent, and commitment to building vibrant neighborhoods and cities.

 Champions will receive $5,000 in seed funding to implement one community project in one year.
+Each champion will also receive a $500 tech bundle to support their project activities.
 We are looking for projects that respond to community needs, build on local assets, and are implemented through collaboration.
-Projects must address public space, mobility, and/or civic engagement challenges in the community, and must be based in one of the 26 cities where Knight Foundation invests.

-Champions join a supportive and inspiring network of their peers from across the country.
-Participants receive ongoing mentorship from experts in diverse fields such as planning, design, communications, and more.
+Champions join a supportive and inspiring network of peers from across the country.
+They receive ongoing mentorship from experts in diverse fields such as planning, design, communications, technology, and more.
 8 80 Cities and Knight Foundation will expose participants to opportunities for additional funding, professional growth, and support.

 Are You Eligible?